vjaykr/IDSyncro/README.md

    npm install
    ```

+3. Configure the frontend environment variables:
+   - Update `frontend/.env` (or copy from `.env.example` if you keep one) so `REACT_APP_API_BASE_URL` targets your API gateway
+   - Set `REACT_APP_VERIFY_PORTAL_URL` to `https://verify.saralworkstechnologies.info` in production; use `http://localhost:9090` when testing locally so redirects stay on your dev box

-3. Start the React development server:
+4. Start the React development server:
    ```bash
    npm start
    ```